 The Potential Role of Metformin in Managing Erectile Dysfunction

-Medication adjustments: If you are taking any medications that may contribute to erectile dysfunction, your doctor might explore options such as adjusting the dosage or switching to an alternative medication in order to address the issue effectively.
+- Medication Adjustments: If you are taking any medications that may contribute to erectile dysfunction, your doctor might explore options such as adjusting the dosage or switching to an alternative medication in order to address the issue effectively.

-Other treatment options: Your doctor may recommend other treatments such as oral medications (e.g., PDE5 inhibitors like Viagra), vacuum erection devices, penile injections, P shot, Shock wave therapy or surgical interventions.
+- Other Treatment Options: Your doctor may recommend other treatments such as oral medications (e.g., PDE5 inhibitors like Viagra), vacuum erection devices, penile injections, P shot, Shock wave therapy, or surgical interventions.

 Can I take Metformin without a prescription?